Yeh College

 Amenities

-Yeh college is comprised of four primary buildings, four to seven stories high, with connections between the primary buildings at the lower levels.
+Yeh College is comprised of four primary buildings, four to seven stories high, with connections between the primary buildings at the lower levels.
 Public and community spaces are located on the ground floors, with residential floors above.

 • Common Room